 Sister Floriana is a 17-year-old novice, living in the Cristo el Rey (Christ the King) Monastery, along with her friends; the only sane woman, Sister Eulalia, who is also her best friend; Cute Bookworm Sister Pacifica who loves drawing and painting; Brainless Beauty Sister Carmen, who's incompetent at most things that don't involve domestic housework; the Bespectacled Cutie, Sister Marisol; and Sister Diana, who resents being treated like the novices, despite having taken her Temporary Vows.

-Helping the monastery run, while making sure it doesn't fall apart at the seams is Father Alvadeo, almost never seen without his Lennon Specs, and the Mother Superior Maria, who can't help but spoil the girls under her care.
+Helping the monastery run, while making sure it doesn't fall apart at the seams is Father Alvadeo, almost never seen without his sunglasses, and the Mother Superior Maria, who can't help but spoil the girls under her care.

 Sister Floriana contains examples of:

 - An Aesop: Several having to do with religion or just life in general.